 Envisioned Timeline for the MPEG-I Immersive Audio Standard

-[The CfP shall include a timeline table for the development of the Standard with * used to indicate which MPEG meetings that the respondents are expected to attend.]
+[The CfP shall include a timeline table for the development of the Standard with * used to indicate which MPEG meetings that the respondents are required to attend.
+The timeline table should include a reasonable and realistic amount of time in between major deliverables.]

 It is envisioned that the timetable for progress of the MPEG-I Immersive Audio standard will be as follows: